Skip to main content

 See all updates

-A strong, scientific, evidence-based approach has been, and will always be, integral to our mission to ensure food is safe, is what it says it is, and to empower consumers to make informed choices in relation to food.We use science and evidence to tackle the challenges of today, to identify and address emerging risks, and to ensure the UK food and feed safety regulation framework is modern, agile and represents consumer interests.
+We use science and evidence to tackle the challenges of today, to identify and address emerging risks for the future, and to ensure the UK food and feed safety regulation framework is modern, agile and represents consumer interests.

-The issues influencing food and feed safety and standards, and consumers’ possible exposure to them, are wide ranging, meaning our Areas of Research Interest (ARI) are broad.
-Our ARI are research questions we want to address to promote and protect public health by ensuring that UK consumers are well informed and have sustainable access to foods which are safe, traceable, and properly labelled.
+The issues influencing food and feed safety and standards, and their impact on consumers in the food system are wide ranging, meaning our Areas of Research Interest (ARI) are broad.
+Our ARI are the research questions we most want to address to promote and protect public health by ensuring that UK consumers are well informed and have sustainable access to foods which are safe, traceable, and properly labelled.

-• Build and extend collaborations with other Government departments, the devolved administrations, local authorities, industry, consumers (and groups that represent them) to enable a full understanding of the food system and the impact of interventions
+• build and extend collaborations with other Government departments, the devolved administrations, local authorities, industry, consumers (and groups that represent them) to enable a full understanding of the food system and the impact of interventions

 • develop joint initiatives with UK Research and Innovation (UKRI) and other funders

-Our Chief Scientific Adviser, Professor Robin May
+FSA Chief Scientific Adviser, Professor Robin May

 Our ARI are not a direct invitation to tender.
 The department’s research calls are published and procured through a tender portal and details of new UK Governmental research tenders are also available on the contract finder website.